Move-In & Move-Out Inspections

 The Residential Tenancy Regulation requires the condition inspection report to cover each room — entry, living rooms, kitchen, dining area, stairs, halls, bathrooms, bedrooms, storage, basement/crawl space, exterior/balcony/patio/yard, and garage/parking — plus floor coverings, window coverings, appliances, fixtures, outlets, and electronic connections.
 The move-out report must also itemize damage for which the tenant is responsible.

-How the RTB-27 Process Works
+How Does the RTB-27 Inspection Process Work?

 The RTB-27 is the standard Condition Inspection Report form provided by the Residential Tenancy Branch.
 You do not have to use this exact form — landlords can use their own — but any form must meet the requirements in Residential Tenancy Regulation Part 3, sections 19 and 20.
 The RTB-27 is the safest option because it already complies.